scottish-government-design-system/designsystem.gov.scot/components/skip-links/index.md

 ### Screen reader user survey

 WebAIM have published survey results from users who exclusively use screen readers.
 The data shows how popular skip links are with these users.
-It also shows those users slightly prefer the phrase 'Skip to main content.'
+It also shows those users slightly prefer the phrase "Skip to main content."

 ### Screen reader testing

-For the phrase 'Skip to content' some screen readers pronounced the word 'content' with the stress on the second syllable, which gives it the wrong meaning ('content' as in 'satisfied').
-Using the phrase 'Skip to *main* content' made the same reader pronounce it as expected.
+For the phrase "Skip to content" some screen readers pronounced the word "content" with the stress on the second syllable, which gives it the wrong meaning ('content' as in 'satisfied').
+Using the phrase "Skip to *main* content" made the same reader pronounce it as expected.